equalitie/ouinet/README.md

       - *Origin*: The client contacts the origin server directly via HTTP(S).
       - *Proxy*: The client contacts the origin server through an HTTP proxy (currently the configured injector).
-      - *Injector*: The client asks the injector to fetch the content from the origin server and inject it into the distributed cache.
+      - *Injector*: The client asks the injector to fetch and sign the content from the origin server, then it starts seeding the signed content to the distributed cache.
-      - *Cache*: The client attempts to retrieve the content from the distributed cache.
+      - *Distributed Cache*: The client attempts to retrieve the content from the distributed cache.

     Content retrieved via the Origin and Proxy mechanisms is considered *private and not seeded* to the distributed cache.
 Content retrieved via